 Join us for a summer night under the stars.

-Enjoy a summer evening at the base of Mt.
-Adams at the bucolic Mountain Meadows Dairy farm in Trout Lake Valley, one of Washington’s first organic dairies.
-We’ll meet the Schmid family and the dairy cows supplying organic milk to Portland and Vancouver markets.
-We’ll stop by the farm museum to see pioneer artifacts and photographs collected by the family for five generations.
-Views of the White Salmon River running through the valley and Mt.
-Adams will provide a stunning backdrop.
-Columbia Land Trust Executive Director Glenn Lamb will share the story of this conservation easement that ensured the farmland would remain undeveloped.
-As the sun sets, we’ll switch gears to enjoy the dark rural skies and stargaze with local astronomer Jim White.
-He’ll share telescope views of Venus and Jupiter in the western sky and Mars and Saturn to the southwest.
-As we gaze, we’ll enjoy a farm-style dinner and a night of pure awe.
+Join us for a summer evening of stargazing at the base of Mount Adams for one of our most popular tours.
+The bucolic Mountain Meadows Dairy in Trout Lake Valley is one of Washington’s first organic dairies.
+We’ll meet the Schmid family and the dairy cows supplying 20-30 percent of organic milk to the Portland and Vancouver markets.
+We’ll stop by the farm museum to see pioneer artifacts and photographs collected by the family for five generations, and enjoy views of the White Salmon River running through the valley.

-Please note: A list of items to bring and a full itinerary will be sent to you via email 1-2 weeks prior to the tour date.
-If you register anyone other than yourself for a Columbia Land Trust tour, you are confirming that the other persons you are registering are aware of and also agree to all the terms and conditions of the tour liability agreement (attached below)
+Please note: A list of items to bring and a full itinerary will be sent to you via email 1 week prior to the tour date.